 Unfortunately, from what we can see, quite often, the type and structure of those meetings pose challenges to HOAs and hence this guide.

 On this page, you’ll learn what the five different types of HOA meetings are, and the purpose for each of them.
 We’ll explain which HOA members should attend, what typical meeting agenda items to include, and the ideal meeting frequency.

 What’s more, we’ll also share with you some tips for organizing and running any HOA meeting.

 Intrigued?
 Let’s get right to it, then.

 When you think about it, a typical HOA, like yours, has quite a challenge on its hands.

-Its role is to oversee the community and the area, monitor progress on various projects and initiatives, after all.
+Its role is to oversee the community and the area, and monitor progress on various projects and initiatives, after all.
 And needless to say, any such project involves many moving parts - from conceptualization, getting everyone on the board of directors to agree to the plan, getting the community involved, overseeing contractors, and so much more.